-The Applicant will develop an Evaluation Plan that measures the effectiveness of the Perkins-funded programs, activities and other budget items that are dedicated to each core indicator.
-The Evaluation Plan is comprised of activities and strategies and other budget items identified in the Performance Improvement Plan, a timeline for each strategy or activity, and one or more evaluation measures for each strategy or activity.
+The Applicant shall develop an Evaluation Plan that measures the effectiveness of Perkins-funded programs, activities, and budget items in the Performance Improvement Plan.
+The Evaluation Plan includes (a) activities and strategies; (b) a timeline plan; and (c) target measures.

-7.3.2.1 Activities/Strategies
+7.3.2.1 Activities and Strategies

-The Applicant will identify and describe specific activities and strategies that will be used to meet or exceed the target for a core indicator.
-These activities and strategies should also align with the key CTE programs/activities and budget items identified in the Performance Improvement Plan for that core indicator.
-The activities or strategies shall be measurable as an output(s) or (preferably) an outcome(s).
+The Applicant shall identify and describe specific activities and strategies that will be used to meet or exceed the target for each core indicator.
+The identified activities and strategies shall align with the key CTE programs, activities, and budget items identified in the Performance Improvement Plan for each core indicator.
+Each activity and strategy shall be quantifiable in terms of its output or (preferably) outcome.

-Activities and strategies that extend the full length of the Grant Period shall be subdivided into smaller activities and strategies that would show incremental progress in completing these larger activities or strategies.
+PLEASE NOTE: Activities and strategies that extend the full length of the Grant Period shall be divided into sub-activities and sub-strategies that will show the

+Awarded Applicant's incremental progress in completing these larger activities and strategies.